Examinations

 1. Email Mrs Petmezas, Examinations Assistant m.petmezas@palladianacademytrust.com asking to arrange collection.
 If you are unable to collect certificates yourself you may email Mrs Petmezas with details of who you would like to collect them on your behalf.
 The nominated person will need to bring photo ID with them upon collection.
 Unfortunately if we cannot see any ID we will not be able to release your certificates.

-2. Complete and return the certificate postage request form to request postage of your certificates together with a payment of £4.50 to cover the cost of recorded delivery and packaging.
+2. Complete and return the to request postage of your certificates together with a payment of £4.50 to cover the cost of recorded delivery and packaging.

 I’ve lost my examination certificates, where can I get hold of copies?